andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 <hr>

 This ends part 1 of this lab.
-We continue with part 2 to replace the automatic mapping with our own custom mapping.
+We continue with [part 2](#lab-1---part-2) to have a closer look into a resource server just using the automatic mapping provided by Spring Security 5.

 __<u>Important Note</u>__: If you could not manage to finish part 1 then just use the project __lab1/library-server-complete-custom__ for the next labs.